gn0/gn0/README.md

 ### Survey tooling

 - [Kidadisi](https://github.com/gn0/kidadisi): An R package to build survey definitions and use them to generate [XLSForm](https://xlsform.org/en/) questionnaires for [SurveyCTO](https://www.surveycto.com/) and [KoboToolbox](https://www.kobotoolbox.org/).
 Its goal is to make it easier to specify and edit surveys and track them in version control.
 Unlike Honeybee below which uses its own domain-specific language, Kidadisi aims to work with tooling such as RStudio which research teams may already be familiar with.
-- [Honeybee](https://github.com/gn0/honeybee): Obsolete.
-A transpiler prototype to convert plain-text, human-readable survey definitions into XLSForm questionnaires for SurveyCTO.
-Designed to make survey editing easier, safer, and transparent to track in version control.